3 Strategies for Being a Networked Nurse

 As a search engine, LinkedIn runs on keywords, and it’s recommended that you populate your profile with optimal keywords for your specific purpose.

 Since many recruiters use LinkedIn to find candidates, this is reason enough to be searchable on the platform.
 However, other people will want to find you too, and you will make some excellent professional connections as you dig deeper.

-And since most potential employers are going to Google you anyway, why not give them something of quality to find?
+Since many potential employers are going to Google you anyway, why not give them something of quality to find?